-A: Exxon and Suncor are two of the world's largest contributors to climate change and have worked closely together in Colorado.
-Fossil fuel combustion accounted for nearly 80% of all GHG emissions between 1970 and 2010.
-Exxon is the largest investor-owned fossil fuel producer in the world.
-Suncor is one of the world's largest independent energy companies and is particularly active in Colorado.
-Suncor's U.S. operations are based in Denver, Colorado; the company supplies about 35 percent of the state's gasoline and diesel fuel demand.
-The two companies work closely together in Colorado to market and sell fossil fuels.
-The two companies also jointly operate Syncrude Canada Ltd., the largest developer of Canada's tar sands.
-Syncrude's products are among the dirtiest in the world.
-Canadian tar sand operations produce higher concentrations of GHG emissions than almost any other fossil fuel.
+A: Suncor and Exxon are two of the world's largest contributors to climate change and have worked closely together in Colorado.
+Fossil fuel combustion accounted for nearly 80% of all GHG emissions between 1970 and 2010.8 Exxon is the largest investor-owned fossil fuel producer in the world.9 Suncor is one of the world's largest independent energy companies.
+Both are active in Colorado.
+Suncor's U.S. operations are based in Denver, Colorado; the company supplies about 35 percent of the state's gasoline and diesel fuel demand.10 Suncor and Exxon work closely together in Colorado to market and sell fossil fuels.
+They also jointly own the majority of Syncrude Canada Ltd., the largest developer of Canada's tar sands.
+Canadian tar sand operations produce higher concentrations of GHG emissions than almost any other fossil fuel.11

-Between 1988 and 2015, Exxon and Suncor were responsible for more than 18 billion tons of $CO_2$ emissions.
-Their future carbon footprint is likely to be enormous, as well: both plan to expand fossil fuel production through tar sands, fracking, and other means.
+Suncor and Exxon are responsible for more billions of tons of GHG emissions.12 Their future carbon footprint is likely to be enormous, as well: both plan to expand fossil fuel production through tar sands, fracking, and other means.13